Explore royal palaces, artistic masterpieces, and Dutch Golden Age history on engaging walking tours.

 South Holland's elegant city of The Hague beckons history and art enthusiasts with a captivating array of walking tours.
 These journeys delve into the heart of Dutch power and artistic heritage, showcasing centuries of architectural grandeur and cultural significance.
 The Hague History & Art Walks take you through the Binnenhof, the seat of Dutch government for over 800 years, revealing its medieval courtyards and the striking Ridderzaal (Knight's Hall).
 Discover masterpieces at the Mauritshuis, home to Vermeer's 'Girl with a Pearl Earring' and Rembrandt's 'The Anatomy Lesson of Dr. Nicolaes Tulp', often experienced with guided commentary that brings these iconic works to life.
 Tours may also explore the elegant Lange Voorhout, lined with historic buildings and embassies, or delve into the world of Dutch design and innovation.
 These walks offer a rich tapestry of experiences, from political history to artistic genius, providing a deep understanding of what makes The Hague a unique cultural capital within the Netherlands.

-Discover our top picks for the hague history & art walks in South Holland
+Looking to book?
+View all available the hague history & art walks in South Holland with live pricing and instant confirmation.

 Gain insights into the lesser-known anecdotes and historical details that enrich your understanding of The Hague's past.